titans-ge/CONAN/joss/paper.md

 There are similar tools to `CONAN` for performing joint fit to exoplanet data, each with its own strengths and limitations.
 Some of these include `Juliet`[@juliet], PyOrbit [@pyorbit], `exoplanet`[@exoplanet], `Pyaneti`[@pyaneti], `ExoFAST`[@exofast].
 One of the main strengths of `CONAN` compared to these tools is its capability to fit a wider variety of planetary signals.
 None of these publicly available tools can model full-orbit phasecurves of exoplanets using different phase functions.
 Perhaps, more impressive is that `CONAN` allows the user to define the custom model they would like to use in fitting the data, opening up practically unlimited use cases for `CONAN`.
 Additionally, `CONAN`'s capability to automatically select the best decorrelation vectors for a dataset makes it especially well-suited to modeling ground-based observations.

+The full documentation can be accessed at [https://conan-exoplanet.readthedocs.io](https://conan-exoplanet.readthedocs.io/en/latest/)

 # Acknowledgements